Babelscape/crocodile/README.md

 To download the wikidata triplets run `startup.sh`

 For `./wikiextractor` we use a submodule which is a fork of the original [wikiextractor](https://github.com/attardi/wikiextractor) that implements [wikimapper](https://pypi.org/project/wikimapper/) to extract the Wikidata entities.
+You can find the fork [here](https://github.com/LittlePea13/wikiextractor), and clone it to the corresponding folder.

 # Text Dumps